Psychometric Tests for Hiring

 Psychometric testing is a scientific and objective way for companies to assess a candidate’s skills, aptitudes, and personality traits.

 They are quite common.
-In fact, in 2019, 75% of Fortune 500 companies report using psychometric testing when recruiting and interviewing.
+In fact, 70% of companies report using psychometric testing when recruiting and interviewing.

 Psychometric testing can be an extra factor in helping recruiters and hiring managers determine if a candidate is a good fit for a job.
 In some cases, it can help tip the scales in one candidate’s favor over another.